-Although many of the 2,000 people surveyed in the poll say they have a pretty good idea how to stay safe and secure online, their answers to a quiz say otherwise.
-Now you can take the same quiz to test your own online security skills, but watch out – it’s harder than you think.
+Their answers to the security quiz say otherwise.
+Now you can take the same quiz to test your own online security skills, but watch out.
+It’s harder than you think!

 Then there’s the kind of sharing that involves more personal information, like creating social media accounts and filling out online forms that include details like your address or Social Security number.
 One of those bad stats we’ve talked about many times before is using the same password on more than one website.
 Find out all the tips you need to know about that here.